jorsaland/pokerpy/README.md

 ### 0.1.2
 - Received feature updates from version *0.0.1*, including shell scripts for demos.
 - Some features were developed and updated, including unit tests and shell scripts for unit tests, and they were included in versions *0.2.1* and *0.3.0*.

+### 0.1.3
+- Some features were developed and updated, including type validations in structures and managers, and their respective unit tests.
+They were included in versions *0.2.2* and *0.3.1*.